URBREATH/15-minutes-city/README.md

 ### 2. Hexagonal Grid Generation

-- The area of interest is divided into **hexagons** with a default hex_diameter_m of 250 m (hex_radius_m = 125 m), generated only where OSM street nodes exist.
+- The area of interest is divided into **hexagons** with a default hex_diameter_m (hex_radius_m = 125 m), generated only where OSM street nodes exist.
 ---

 ### 3. Proximity Index Calculation

 For each hexagon:

-1. Travel times to the nearest PoI in each category are calculated; the model uses network-based accessibility calculations implemented through the **Pandana library** to find the nearest POI for each location.
+1. walking times to the nearest PoI in each category are calculated; the model uses the **Pandana library** to find the nearest POI for each location.
-2. Only streets accessible by the chosen mode (foot or bike) are considered.
-3. The default walking time used is **5 km/h**.
-4. The default biking time used is **15 km/h**.
-5. Travel times are computed for each POI category, together with two aggregate metrics: **overall_average** (mean travel time across categories) and **overall_max** (maximum travel time among categories).
+2. walking times are computed for each POI category, together with two aggregate metrics: **overall_average** (mean walking time across categories) and **overall_max** (maximum walking time among categories).

 ---